“It was honestly so much fun! :) It really did help my understanding of how to read Shakespeare and how to feel when you say his words.”

 “One student said: ‘It gave me confidence to be who I am.’
 Students also said it motivated them, got them interested in Shakespeare, and gave them confidence.”

-Teams representing fifty high schools from across the Chicago region come together this fall to celebrate the power of Shakespeare and their own voices in CST’s third annual Chicago Shakespeare Slam.
+Teams representing high schools from across the Chicago region will collaborate this fall to celebrate the power of Shakespeare and their own voices in CST’s fourth annual Chicago Shakespeare Slam.
 Due to the ongoing impact of COVID‑19, the SLAM program goes remote this year—and culminates in a collaborative, filmed production of Hamlet, to be shared in January.

-The Chicago Shakespeare Slam is, more than anything, an ensemble program—building community, first among the members of a school’s team and, subsequently, between the many schools’ teams participating across the entire region.
-Together, students have the opportunity to dive deep into a shared text—and do so through an infinite number of lenses crafted out of students’ own imaginations.
+The Chicago Shakespeare Slam is, more than anything, an ensemble program—building community, both among the members of a school’s team and between the teams participating across the entire region.
+Together, participants have the opportunity to dive deep into a shared text—and do so through an infinite number of lenses crafted out of students’ own imaginations.